ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 Dallas 2|0.0.0.0/0|10.2.0.196
 Dallas 3|0.0.0.0/0|10.3.0.196

 The next_hop identifies the firewall-router.
-In the table above 10.1.0.196 zone Dallas 1 and 10.2.0.196 zone Dallas 2.
-You can observe this using the {{site.data.keyword.cloud_notm}} console.
+In the table above 10.1.0.196 zone Dallas 1 and 10.2.0.196 zone Dallas 2, etc.  You can observe this using the {{site.data.keyword.cloud_notm}} console.

 1. Open [Virtual server instances for VPC](https://{DomainName}/vpc-ext/compute/vs) to find the **fw** instances and associated **Reserved IP** (click the **Name** column header to sort).
 1. Match them up with the table above to verify the next hop relationship.